TdewT/javr_domain/readme.md

   <img style="margin: auto;" src="Banner.png" alt="JAVR Domain banner">
 </p>

-# JAVR Domain
+# Welcome to JAVR Domain
-This is a website made mainly for easy control of all servers I am hosting.
+Here is the source code of a website we made mainly for easy control of the servers I am hosting. <br>
 Although it may have more features in the future.

 ## Currently available features: